kissmygritts/mitchellgritts/content/posts/2020-03-01-gridsome-from-scratch.md

 ---
-title: 'Gridsome from Scratch'
+title: "Gridsome from Scratch"
 date: 2020-03-01
 published: false
-tags: ['jamstack', 'web', 'vue', 'gridsome']
+tags: ["jamstack", "web", "vue", "gridsome"]
 canonical_url: false
-description: 'Get up and running with gridsome from scratch'
+description: "Get up and running with gridsome from scratch"
 ---

 [Gridsome](https://gridsome.org) is a static framework built ontop of Vue.js.
 It uses GraphQL as the data layer.
 Because of that, it is easy to think of it as Gatsby for Vue.
 If you want the full rundown check their website.

 **TLDR: It's pretty easy to get started.
 Especially if you've been looking for a Vue based Gatsby alternative.**

 ### Why Gridsome?

-* Vue.js
+- Vue.js
-* GraphQL
+- GraphQL
-* Static site generator
+- Static site generator
-* fast by default
+- fast by default

-I use switched to Gridsome for my own site in June or July 2019.
+I switched to Gridsome for my own site in June or July 2019.
 I was using Gatsby, but didn't know React, which made developing things difficult.
 Once I heard about Gridsome I decided to check it out.
 Especially since I was doing a lot of Vue development at the time.

 [v0.7 of Gridsome](https://gridsome.org/blog/2019/09/17/gridsome-v07/) was released shortly after I began using Gridsome.
 The latest release includes many features I had been searching for, but I kept putting off upgrading.
 Until now.